top of page

 Walks

-Jack does not like dogs very close to him.
-He is not reactive, and will not give you any obvious clue, but if a dog is too close to him he may bite it.
-For this reason we now walk Jack with a muzzle.
+Jack is not a confident dog, and does not like dogs very close to him.
+He is not reactive when dogs are at a distance, and will not give you any obvious clue, but if a dog is too close to him he may snap towards it.

 He is not bothered by passing traffic.
 Happy to do his toilet on walks.
 He has seen plenty of dogs on walks and while he may ignore these dogs that he sees on walks does not want to meet any dogs.